wliu1197/glycospectrumscan/README.md

 Updates

 We are busy migrating GlycoSpectrumScan to a new Java framework.
-Please contact the original developers and owners of the above if you would like to contribute to our efforts.
+Please contact the original developers and owners of GlycoSpectrumScan if you would like to contribute to our efforts.
+Over the next few months we will start to add new features and improve the interfaces.
+Please note that a new fork exists for our new updates: https://github.com/alternativeTime/glycospectrumscan which is now bring used for all updates to this project.

 Citation http://pubs.acs.org/doi/abs/10.1021/pr900956x

 J Proteome Res.
 2010 Feb 5;9(2):1063-75. doi: 10.1021/pr900956x.
 GlycoSpectrumScan: fishing glycopeptides from MS spectra of protease digests of human colostrum sIgA.
 Deshpande N1, Jensen PH, Packer NH, Kolarich D.

-Please note that a new fok exists https://github.com/alternativeTime/glycospectrumscan which is now bring used for all updates to this project.
+Please note that a new fork exists https://github.com/alternativeTime/glycospectrumscan which is now bring used for all updates to this project.